Red Currant Bakery

 • Salt: a tiny bit of salt is added to the dough to balance out the sweetness.

 • Honey: Honey is one of the most classic elements of a bienenstich and what gives it its name.
-I also use honey in the filling to add a little extra flavor.

 • Sliced Almonds: Almonds are also a traditional element to this cake but it can be made with either sliced or slivered almonds.